Budibase/candidate-backend-tech-test/README.md

 This assignment should be completed using Node.js, either in JavaScript or TypeScript.
 Latest Node versions should be used (Node 18+).

+All the test cases in the `test` directory should be passing on submission.

 If any dependencies are required these should be provided using Docker.

 The completed project should be returned via a Github repo which can be shared with the team.
 Send your completed private Github repo link to [techtest@budibase.com](mailto:techtest@budibase.com) and invite 2 users: